jorgepiloto/lamberthub/doc/source/references/about.rst

 Objectives and goals
 --------------------
+The following objectives and goals apply for this library:

+* Review Lambert's problem bibliography.

-* To **collect all proposed solutions to the Lambert's problem and implement** those under a common programming language, so no undesired performance is introduced because of software.
+* Collect all proposed solutions to the Lambert's problem.

-* To **provide open source scientific software**, so all the **results can be reproduced by third parties and individuals**.

-* To act as a **Lambert's problem algorithms vault**, preserving the knowledge behind this great problem and in particular, the very first proposed numerical solvers, playing the role of software archaeology.

-* To **review Lambert's problem bibliography** to establish which authors have addressed the problem and when they did so.
+* Provide open source scientific software to guarantee reproducible science.

+* Act as a Lambert's problem algorithms vault.

 License